Last updated on February 12, 2026

 Kyodai, Soul of Kamigawa | Illustration by Daniel Zrom

 The first dragon spirits were released in 2004's Champions of Kamigawa.
-The newer release of Kamigawa: Neon Dynasty showed the reborn forms, or saga enchantment versions of the dragon spirits.
+The newer release of Kamigawa: Neon Dynasty showed the reborn versions, some in saga enchantment form.
 The Kamigawa dragon spirits all have some sort of dying trigger that can be used to pressure your opponent during combat.
-The other examples of dragon spirits have different abilities but still represent the mystical energy of dragon spirits.
+The other examples of dragon spirits have different abilities but still represent the mystical energy of spiritual draconic entities.

 Eternal Dragon